Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Verification Problem Formulations

+We begin by introducing a one-shot verification methods, pictorially represented in Fig.\ref{fig_sys}, where the system dynamics over a finite horizon is encoded as a single satisfiability modulo theory (SMT) problem\cite{barrett2018satisfiability}.

-\begin{problem} \textit{(One-Shot Verification).} We ``unroll" the system dynamics at time instant $t \in \{0, \ldots, T\}$ and encode the verification problem to a satisfiability modulo theory (SMT) problem~\cite{barrett2018satisfiability} using the bounded model checking approach~\cite{biere2009bounded}.
-Verification of $(\mathcal{X}_i,\mathcal{X}_g, T)$ for a policy $\pi$ is then equivalent to showing that the following formula is \emph{not} satisfiable:
+\begin{problem}\textit{(One-Shot Verification).} We ``unroll" the system dynamics at time instants $t \in \{0, \ldots, T\}$ and encode the verification problem as an SMT problem using the bounded model checking approach~\cite{biere2009bounded}.
+Satisfaction of $(\mathcal{X}_i,\mathcal{X}_g, T)$ for a policy $\pi$ is then equivalent to showing that the following formula is \emph{not} satisfiable:

 \end{problem} If $\phi_1(\pi)$ is false, then $\pi$ is guaranteed to drive the system from any $x_0\in \mathcal{X}_i$ to $\mathcal{X}_g$ within the finite horizon $T$.